 Have you ever seen a Feist dog?
 You may have never heard of a feist before.
 If this is the case, learn more about these energetic and adorable terriers.

 If you live in North America, the name Feist probably means little to you.
 Although these dogs are not officially recognized by the American Kennel Club, the United Kennel Club does include this cute breed on their registry.

-Feists, Mountain Feists, or Treeing Feists as they are commonly known are small to medium-sized terriers believed to be descended from small dogs breed by the working classes of England, especially miners and field workers.
+Feists, Mountain Feists, or Treeing Feists, as they are commonly known, are small to medium-sized terriers believed to be descended from small dogs bred by the working classes of England, especially miners and field workers.
 Breeders in the southern United States became interested in these dogs and began breeding them for sports companions.

 - The extinct English white terrier.

 - Jack russell terriers

 Some lines of these dogs also contain beagle genetic heritage, apparently reproduced in the bloodline to impart stronger hunting characteristics.
 And here we come to the purpose of the feist: hunting.

 Feists are bred to go after small game animals.
 This includes getting rid of unwanted parasites that inhabit the property as well as assisting hunters in their sport.
 In fact, feists excel at squirrel hunting, so much so that it is not uncommon to find your dog up in a tree when there is prey to catch.
 They are amazing climbers.

 The modern feist dog looks a lot like the better-known Jack Russell terrier, and there is no great uniformity between the breeds either.
 They have been raised for a purpose, rather than for appearance or conformation.